nx-lr/protea/readme.md

 ### Source code representation

-Protea source code is encoded in UTF-8 which is the same default encoding as other languages.
-Protea modules use the extension `.pta`.
-The module name is the file name without the extension, and is implicitly wrapped in a `module` declaration.
-Modules can be imported to and exported from other modules.

-An interface file contain the extension `.pti` and is used to declare interfaces and types of a module with the same name.
-The interface file is implicitly imported by the module, and can be mixed, through type declarations and type aliases, with the module's source code, in a similar fashion to TypeScript.

-A script file contains the extension `.pti`.
-Including scripts would also run the script in the same scope as the script it is run from, similar to C header files.
+Protea source code uses one of three different file extensions: `.pta`, `.pts` and `.pti`. `.pta` files are used to define modules and `.pti` files to define interfaces (which, by the way, can also be mixed with the source code). `.pts` files are used to create scripts, which do not need to run through a `main` or startup function.

+The `.pta` extension is also used by the Parrot compiler.

 ## Lexical elements

+This section describes the syntax and informal semantics of Protea expressions.
+The following is a list of the most important lexical elements:

+- Identifiers, for example `foo`, `foo.bar`, and `+`.
+- Blocks and statements, for example: `x = 42` and `match ((x, y)) { case ((1, "hi")) 42 }`
+- Literals, for example: `1`, `"hello"`, `[1, 2, 3]`.
+- Comments, for example `// this is a comment`.
+- Punctuation, for example `\`, `[`, `]` and `;`.

+### Punctuation

-### Comments
+#### Comments

-Comments are the same as in JavaScript, though they are inserted back into the output code if pretty-printing is enabled.
-Documentation comments are not ignored, but are gathered by the compiler to produce a documentation tree to allow devs to find docs, and with the help of extensions to do so even more easily.
+There are four kinds of comments in Protea: line comments, block comments, doc comments and multiline doc comments.
+The first two are ignored by the compiler and the last two are used by the compiler to generate documentation.

-Every line in documentation comments do not need to start with an asterisk.
-The compiler will automatically add an asterisk to every line that does not start with one.
-This is to make it easier to find the documentation for a given element.
+Every line in documentation comments do not need to start with an asterisk, they would be automatically inserted by the compiler when compiling to JavaScript.

 ```dart
 // This is a single line comment.